rakib33/EtiqaFreelancer/README.md

 - How to deploy on heroku.

 This project is very useful for begginer or intermeddiate developper.
 You don't need to know much more knowledge of ASP.NET Core or Vue.js.
-Just install Visual studio 2022 and follow the step.
 Hope this will helpful to start a project from scratch.